HANGLETON BOWLING CLUB

 (Members leaving due to extenuating circumstances such as illness or temporary leave of absence would not necessarily have to apply to rejoin the Club.)

-4.2 The Club has two membership categories: Full Club Membership and Associate Membership.
+4.2 The Club has three membership categories: Full Club Membership, Temporary Club Membership and Associate Membership.
 In addition an Annual General Meeting may award Honorary Membership status.

 Members: On payment of the Annual Subscription Fee members will, under normal circumstances, have unhindered access to the Club facilities.